whalestacks/poker-hand-history-keyboard/README.md

 👉How to set up Poker Hand History Keyboard :

-Download and install
+Download and install<br>
-Go to Settings on your device ⚙️
+Go to Settings on your device ⚙️ <br>
-Navigate to System --> Language and input --> Keyboards (or search 'keyboard' in Settings search bar) Activate Poker Keyboard by clicking the toggle switch Open the app you wish to record the hand in (text message, What's App, etc.)
+Navigate to System --> Language and input --> Keyboards (or search 'keyboard' in Settings search bar)<br>
+Activate Poker Keyboard by clicking the toggle switch<br>
+Open the app you wish to record the hand in (text message, What's App, etc.)<br>
-Click on the little keyboard icon (bottom right), OR hold space bar Toggle default keyboard to Poker Keyboard (English US) ☝️ ☝️ ☝️ See Screenshots for help, or contact support at whalestacks@gmail.com
+Click on the little keyboard icon (bottom right), OR hold space bar<br>
+Toggle default keyboard to Poker Keyboard (English US)<br>
+☝️ ☝️ ☝️ See Screenshots for help, or contact support at whalestacks@gmail.com<br>

 Plugging leaks is essential to improving your poker game !!